UtkarshVerma/dwmblocks-async/README.md

 This modification is backwards-compatible with other versions of `dwmblocks` as well.

+Please note that if you are using [`dwm-flexipatch`](https://github.com/bakkeby/dwm-flexipatch), then you only need to enable the `statuscmd` patch through `patches.h`.
+There is no need to edit change the definition of `getstatusbarpid()` as the changes have already been applied there through [dwm-flexipatch#190](https://github.com/bakkeby/dwm-flexipatch/pull/190).

 ## Credits
 This work would not have been possible without [Luke's build of dwmblocks](https://github.com/LukeSmithxyz/dwmblocks) and [Daniel Bylinka's statuscmd patch](https://dwm.suckless.org/patches/statuscmd/).